-Hot tensile proof stress values of the FCAW and SMAW welds converge quite steeply towards the P91 minimum at 650°C, which would confirm the effectiveness of stress relief during PWHT at ~100°C above this temperature.
+Hot tensile proof stress values of the FCAW and SMAW welds converge quite steeply towards the P91 minimum at 650°C, which would confirm the effectiveness of stress relief during PWHT at $\sim 100^{\circ}$ C above this temperature.
 Except for some apparent convergence at the longest 660°C test, the rupture stress trend for the FCAW was higher than SMAW, the latter closely matching the median trend for P91 parent material.

 Hot tensile ductility and shorter-term stress-rupture ductility were comparable to parent material.
-However, as commonly found in weld metals, stress-rupture ductility declined quite noticeably with rupture time to a variable extent, whereas in P91 parent material, this decline would be expected typically beyond about 5×10^3 - 10^4 h [11, 12].
+However, as commonly found in weld metals, stress-rupture ductility declined quite noticeably with rupture time to a variable extent, whereas in P91 parent material, this decline would be expected typically beyond about $5 \times 10^3$ - $10^4$ h [11, 12].
 Rupture ductility of SMAW weld metals (not reported here) showed similar time-temperature behaviour to FCAW.

 Rupture ductility control and enhancement are desirable but elusive goals, however, this subject is not only beyond the scope of the current paper, but also constrained by limited data on the micro-mechanisms involved.
 Creep extensometry was not applied to the tests carried out here, but the characteristically low secondary creep rate of weld metal was evident from the displacement curves, especially in the longer tests.
 A multipass weld is a composite of anisotropic and locally dissimilar thermal histories, which are presumed to include weak "type IV" regions and very strong but probably creep-brittle "peak HAZ" regions [13, 14].
-Overall, it is perhaps fortunate that the whole is found fit for purpose.
+Overall, however it has been found that multipass P91 weld metal is fit for purpose.